f5devcentral/f5-automation-labs/docs/class1/module2/lab3.rst

 #.
 Click the ``Step 8: Deploy Service_HTTPS`` request and review the
    **Request** JSON :guilabel:`Body` to see how the service was declared.
-   Notice that were are performing a ``PATCH`` to the declaration and with an ``add`` operation:
+   Notice that we are performing a ``PATCH`` to the declaration and with an ``add`` operation:

    |lab-3-25|